clementpnn/Go-Manger/README.md

 SECRET="secret"
 ```

-To test they routes without going to the front, open the collections file with [Bruno](https://www.usebruno.com/), and configure env:
+To test they routes without going to the front, open the collections file with [Bruno](https://www.usebruno.com/), and configure env (this does not include SSE routes and routes that upload an image):

 `baseUrl` http://127.0.0.1:3000/api<br>
 `jwt` Your token if you are connected